freebsd/freebsd-src/docs/ClangTools.rst

 <ClangFormat>` with the goal of automatically reformatting C++ sources files
 according to configurable style guides.
 To do so, clang-format uses Clang's ``Lexer`` to transform an input file into a token stream and then changes all the whitespace around those tokens.
-The goal is for clang-format to both serve both as a user tool (ideally with powerful IDE integrations) and part of other refactoring tools, e.g. to do a reformatting of all the lines changed during a renaming.
+The goal is for clang-format to serve both as a user tool (ideally with powerful IDE integrations) and as part of other refactoring tools, e.g. to do a reformatting of all the lines changed during a renaming.